 The pet food manufacturer in the glycols lawsuit stated the company has never included the harmful materials the plaintiffs claim in its ingredients.
 To win the suit, the defense has to provide evidence of their manufacturing process.
 The data submitted to the court should demonstrate a clear representation of every step of their production processes.

 Many manufacturers use software programs to capture information from each phase of product creation and distribution.
-An RFgen Software customer case study detailed how pet food manufacturer Menu Foods, now Simmons Foods, utilized ERP software and automated data collection software to create the distribution visibility and traceability it needed.
-With the RFgen team's assistance, the company easily and quickly integrated automated data collection with its JD Edwards EnterpriseOne solution.
-The new system provided real-time data collection that allowed Simmons Foods to track inventory throughout the supply chain.
+These companies utilize ERP software and automated data collection software to create the distribution visibility and traceability it needed.

 Time is a real problem when tracing salmonella contamination.
 Some dogs can carry the infection without showing any symptoms, so discovering when they first come into contact with contaminated materials is tough.
 Salmonella can survive in food products for a very long time.
 On top of that, the FDA doesn’t check pet food before it is distributed to consumers.